odoo/odoo/doc/howtos/rdtraining/relations.rst

   access to the Odoo backend.
 Or they can be 'portal': they cannot access the backend, only the frontend (e.g. to access their previous orders on the eCommerce).

-.. exercise:: Add the buyer and the salesman
+.. exercise:: Add the buyer and the salesperson

-    Add a buyer and a salesman on the ``estate.property`` model using the two common models mentioned.
+    Add a buyer and a salesperson on the ``estate.property`` model using the two common models mentioned.
 They should be added in a new tab of the form view, as depicted.

-    The default value for the salesman must be the current user.
+    The default value for the salesperson must be the current user.
 The buyer should not be copied.

     Tip: to get the default value, check the note below or find an example `here <https://github.com/odoo/odoo/blob/5bb8b927524d062be32f92eb326ef64091301de1/addons/crm/models/crm_lead.py#L92>`__.